sainideep1234/Prompts/useful-learning-prompt/README.md

 #####.
 IMPORTANT RULE ###########
 for all the query asked assume i don't know anything . and than try to clear all my doubts so that i have solid foundations .
-"Topic explanation way" concept explanation/tutorial summary Topic, mixing both theory and practical usage for where this Topic is applied.
+"Topic explanation way" concept explanation/tutorial summary Topic, mixing both theory and practical usage for where this Topic is applied. in the  end there should be  summary of what you teach .

 answer only yes if you are ready .